 Why can’t you have a friend that likes a part of you?
 Friends may like some of what you do, some of who you are; but not all of you.
 So what?

 You have to be a saint to be everyone’s best friend so why not just be a friend to anyone who wishes to enjoy your company?
 It’s not mutually exclusive.
 I have friends I have offended, at least in some respects.
-They may have even been offended by some of my other of my friends.
+They may have even been offended by some of my other friends.

 How many of you hang out with someone else’s friends for a friend’s sake?
 That’s a good friend!